Jakarta: Sports

-The Jakarta Car-Free Days are held weekly on Sunday on the main avenues of the city, Jalan Sudirman, and Jalan Thamrin, from 6 AM to 11 AM.
-The briefer Car-Free Day, which lasts from 6 AM to 9 AM, is held on every other Sunday.
+The Jakarta Car-Free Days are held bi-weekly on Sunday on the main avenues of the city, Jalan Sudirman, and Jalan Thamrin, from 6 am to 11 am.
+The briefer Car-Free Day, which lasts from 6 am to 9 am, is held every other Sunday.
 The event invites local pedestrians to do sports and exercise and have their activities on the streets that are usually full of traffic.
 Along the road from the Senayan traffic circle on Jalan Sudirman, South Jakarta, to the "Selamat Datang" Monument at the Hotel Indonesia traffic circle on Jalan Thamrin, north to the National Monument in Central Jakarta, cars are blocked from entering.
-During the event, morning gymnastics, callisthenics and aerobic exercises, futsal games, jogging, bicycling, skateboarding, badminton, karate, on-street library and musical performances take over the roads and the main parks.
+During the event, morning gymnastics, calisthenics and aerobic exercises, futsal games, jogging, bicycling, skateboarding, badminton, karate, pencak silat, taekwondo, on-street library and musical performances take over the roads and the main parks.

 Jakarta's most popular home football club is Persija, which plays in Liga 1.
-Another football team in Jakarta is Persitara which compete in 2nd Division Football League and plays in Kamal Muara Stadium and Soemantri Brodjonegoro Stadium.
+Another football team in Jakarta is Persitara which competes in Liga 3 and plays in Tugu Stadium.

-Jakarta Marathon each November is recognised by AIMS and IAAF.
+The Jakarta Marathon each November is recognised by AIMS and IAAF.
 It was established in 2013.
 It brings sports tourism.
 In 2015, more than 15,000 runners from 53 countries participated.

 Jakarta successfully hosted the first Jakarta ePrix race of the Formula E championship in June 2022 at Ancol Circuit, North Jakarta.

 Media and entertainment

 Jakarta is home to most of the Indonesian national newspapers, besides some local-based newspapers.
-Daily local newspapers in Jakarta are Pos Kota and Warta Kota, as well as the now-defunct Indopos.
-National newspapers based in Jakarta include Kompas, Koran Tempo, Media Indonesia and Republika, most of them has a news segment covering the city.
-A bunch of business newspapers (Bisnis Indonesia, Investor Daily and Kontan) and sports newspapers (TopSkor and Super Ball) are also published.
+The daily local newspapers in Jakarta are Pos Kota and Warta Kota.
+National newspapers based in Jakarta include Kompas and Media Indonesia, and most of them have a news segment covering the city.
+A number of business newspapers (Bisnis Indonesia, Investor Daily and Kontan) and a sports newspaper (Super Ball) are also published.

 Newspapers other than in Indonesian, mainly for a national and global audience, are also published daily.
-Examples are English-language newspapers The Jakarta Post and online-only The Jakarta Globe.
+Examples are the English-language newspapers The Jakarta Post and online-only The Jakarta Globe.
 Chinese language newspapers also circulate, such as Indonesia Shang Bao (印尼商报), Harian Indonesia (印尼星洲日报), and Guo Ji Ri Bao (国际日报).
 The only Japanese language newspaper is The Daily Jakarta Shimbun (じゃかるた新聞).